Here you will find the lectures that are offered during the summer term.

 - Reinforcement Learning, supervised and unsupervised learning, ...

 - Yield Management

-The exact dates will be announced as soon as they become fixed.
+The exact schedule of each day will be announced as soon as it becomes ready.

 - Classification of Logistic Systems